 To the extent that certain groups of contracts pass the stochastic exclusion test in Section 7.B, these groups of contracts may be valued using the methodology and statutory maximum valuation rate pursuant to applicable requirements in VM-A, VM-C, and VM-V.

-For dividend-paying contracts, a dividend liability shall be established following requirements in VM-A and VM-C, as described above, for the base contract.
+For dividend-paying contracts that pass the Stochastic Exclusion Test, a dividend liability shall be established following requirements in VM-A and VM-C, as described above, for the base contract.

 The company may not group together contract types with significantly different risk profiles when performing the exclusion test.